 - Familiarity working within health care environments and systems (child protection agency and foster care agencies)

-- Experience in a Non-Profit community agencies
+- Experience in Non-Profit community agencies

 - Ability to work a flexible schedule at multiple locations, possible evening and weekend hours